Post job

 The primary role of executive secretaries is to provide clerical support to an executive or a high-level administrator.
 They are the ones who conduct the different administrative support tasks for executives which include managing the calendar of executives, answering phone calls, conducting research and sorting important files, preparing and proofreading monthly reports and industry documents that are relevant to the role of executives, and performing some bookkeeping activities such as invoice creation and office inventory tracking.

-As far as similarities go, this is where it ends because an executive administrative assistant responsibility requires skills such as "customer service," "phone calls," "data entry," and "human resources."
+While similarities exist, there are also some differences between executive administrative assistants and executive secretary.
+For instance, executive administrative assistant responsibilities require skills such as "customer service," "phone calls," "data entry," and "human resources."
 Whereas a executive secretary is skilled in "office procedures," "expense reports," "secretarial support," and "hotel reservations."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Administrative support specialists provide different types of governmental assistance.
 They carry out varied clerical duties in almost all industries.
 Most of these duties revolve around supervising and distributing information within an organization.
 This typically includes taking memos, answering phone calls, and managing, storing, and organizing files.
 They are also responsible for receiving and sending correspondence and greeting customers and clients.
 Some administrative support may be required to have vast professional knowledge as their duties are more specialized than the others.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, executive administrative assistant responsibilities are more likely to require skills like "calendar management," "presentation materials," "real estate," and "executive administrative support."
-Meanwhile, a administrative support might be skilled in areas such as "patients," "excellent organizational," "database management," and "basic math."
+Meanwhile, an administrative support has duties that require skills in areas such as "patients," "excellent organizational," "database management," and "basic math."
 These differences highlight just how different the day-to-day in each role looks.

 An executive assistant to the president is responsible for handling secretarial duties and other related administrative tasks directed to the organization's president.
 These executive assistants often join the president on corporate and client meetings and provide recommendations for company decisions and business opportunities.
 They also book company events, create reports, assist in corporate communications, respond to clients' inquiries and make requests on behalf of the president, and manage the president's daily schedule.
 An executive assistant to the president must have excellent time-management skills, as well as the ability to multitask to perform duties under minimal supervision.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from executive administrative assistants resumes, they are more likely to have skills like "customer service," "phone calls," "data entry," and "purchase orders."
-But a executive assistant to president might have skills like "meeting materials," "press releases," "executive committee," and "confidential nature."
+The required skills of the two careers differ considerably.
+For example, executive administrative assistants are more likely to have skills like "customer service," "phone calls," "data entry," and "purchase orders."
+But a executive assistant to president is more likely to have skills like "meeting materials," "press releases," "executive committee," and "confidential nature."

 Executive coordinators function as an executive or administrative assistant but with a higher level of responsibilities.
 Generally, the coordinators manage the office and other employees in the organization.
 They guide visitors, answer and route calls, and field interdepartmental communications.
 In most instances, they act as an intermediary between clients and executives and other employees.
 An executive coordinator needs to have good leadership qualities, knowledge of technology, communication skills, and skills in event planning and project management.